 A non-auditioned ensemble that performs for on-campus and community events.
 It is open to instrumentalists with high school band or equivalent experience.
 The Concert Band is directed by Dr. Charles Priest, Assistant Professor of Music.

 An auditioned ensemble that performs jazz literature for on-campus, local, and regional events.
 The repertoire covers jazz and blues improvisation, as well as standards throughout the history of jazz.
 Previous experience with jazz is not a requirement.
-The jazz band is directed by Dr. Andrew Necessary.

 A women’s choir that performs primarily for on-campus concerts, chapel services, and local events.
 Repertoire includes classical and folk music, hymn arrangements, and spirituals.
 No audition is required for membership.
-Directed by Susan Allen, Adjunct Instructor of Music.

 A choir of Bluefield College students, faculty and staff, and community members, performing large-scale classical works and selections from the sacred and secular choral repertoire.
 Recent concerts have included Vivaldi’s Gloria with the Bluefield College Orchestra, Benjamin Britten’s A Ceremony of Carols, and portions of Handel’s Messiah.
 The choir rehearses Mondays from 7:00-9:00 PM in Shott Hall.
 No audition is required for membership.
-Directed by Dr. Ben Thorburn, Assistant Professor of Music.
+Directed by Dr. John Moir, Assistant Professor of Music.

 Opera Theatre Ensemble